-maintaining security.
-The system has a range of approximately 300 ft (91 m).
+This system uses the key fob to start the engine conveniently from outside the vehicle while still maintaining security.
+The system has a range of approximately 328ft (100m).

-- The vehicle must be equipped with an automatic transmission to be equipped with Remote Start. - Obstructions between the vehicle and RKE transmitter may reduce this range.
+- The vehicle must be equipped with an automatic transmission to be equipped with Remote Start. - Obstructions between the vehicle and key fob may reduce this range.